Stephen-ODriscoll/PlutoUtils/docs/range.md

 #### is_less_no_overlap()
 Takes another **pluto::range**.
 Returns a **bool** representing whether this range is less than the other range, where they are equal if they overlap.
-- Warning: Ranges of size 0 sorted by "no overlap" will behave strangely.
+- Note: Ranges of size 0 sorted by "no overlap" will behave strangely.
 They will never overlap with anything as their size is 0.
 Multiple ranges of size 0 can exist at the same spot.
 Ranges of size 0 cannot be found using "no overlap".
 As such, they will be hidden in a sorted container.
 This is correct, technically a range of size 0 doesn't physically exist.

 #### operator==()
 Takes another **pluto::range**.
 Returns a **bool** representing whether they are equal.